 Now imagine my mind open to all that may contain beauty, justice and truth.
 Open to the

 possibilities of Creation itself or of a universal force or even a universal mind.
-That would
+A good test may be that I am also open to accepting ambiguity.
+Such an open mind would

 be the opposite to evil - that would be good.